mxagar/mxagar.github.io/_posts/2022-06-23-airbnb-spain-basque-country-analysis.markdown

 - their host lives more often nearby,
 - ...

-Going back to the price, the following figure shows the different price distributions for accommodations with a beach in less than 2km and further.
+Going back to the price, the following figure shows the different price distributions for accommodations with a beach in less than 2 km and further.
 We need to consider that there is such a distribution or a contingency table behind each of the Z/T statistics in the previous diagram.

 <p align="center">
 <img src="/assets/airbnb_analysis/price_distribution_beach.png" alt="Price distribution for accommodations with and without beach access in less than 2km" width="600"/>